[NOTE: This is a repost of our July review, to celebrate the film’s Sydney release on October 11th]

 The result allows Nine Days to be simultaneously uplifting and devastatingly sad.
 This is a unique, engaging and often beautiful existential drama, that neither the written description nor trailer can do justice to.
 It is one of those movies you just need to experience.

-‘Nine Days’ opens in Australian cinemas on July 15th, except for Sydney, where a new date is pending following lockdown announcements.
-In the US, ‘Nine Days’ opens in NY & LA on July 30th, followed by a nationwide release on August 6th.
+‘Nine Days’ opened in Australian cinemas on July 15th, except for Sydney, where a limited release began on October 11th.
+In the US, ‘Nine Days’ opened in NY & LA on July 30th, followed by a nationwide release on August 6th.